-- Section 17 of the Children Act (England) requires that local authorities ensure that a child in need is provided appropriate support and accommodation.14 There is no set statutory amount for financial support, as it depends on the child's situation.
+- Section 22 of the Children (Scotland) Act 1995 requires that local authorities ensure that a child in need is provided appropriate support and accommodation.14 There is no set statutory amount for financial support, as it depends on the child's situation.
 Some children's parents will be unable to work or access mainstream benefits due to their immigration status and having no recourse to public funds.
 Other parents are able to work, but their income is insufficient to support the child to an adequate level.
-Section 17 support must be provided to meet all the child's needs.
-Support under Section 17 is not a public fund; so even if the child/family is ineligible to receive public funds, most children and their families will still be eligible for Section 17 support if the child is in need. - Local authority staff can use the NRPF Network's online tool to find initial guidance about what support is available to a person who does not have recourse to public funds (however, as noted above, this may not always be upto-date for some situations, particularly for some EEA nationals, and legal advice should be sought for potentially complex cases prior to denying support). - Where a child in need or their parent(s) does not have British citizenship, part of the support offered by the local authority should be:
+Section 22 support must be provided to meet all the child's needs.
+Support under Section 22 is not a public fund; so even if the child/family is ineligible to receive public funds, they will still be eligible for Section 22 support if the child is in need.15 - Local authority staff can use the NRPF Network's online tool to find guidance about what support is available to a person who does not have recourse to public funds (however, as noted above, this may not be up-to-date for some situations, particularly for some EEA nationals).
+See our briefing on this, here. - Where a child in need or their parent(s) does not have British citizenship, part of the support offered by the local authority should be:

-Referral for specialist legal advice to assess whether there are options to improve their immigration status, change a 'no recourse to public funds' condition, 15 or acquire citizenship.
+Referral for specialist legal advice to assess whether there are options to improve their immigration status, change a 'no recourse to public funds' condition, 16 or acquire citizenship.

-Support to transition to mainstream benefits when eligible to do so - it may be a few months before such benefits are received, and children and their families should be provided appropriate financial and other support under Section 17 during the transition period.
+Support to transition to mainstream benefits when eligible to do so - it may be a few months before such benefits are received, and children and their families should be provided appropriate financial and other support under Section 22 during the transition period.